 3002.
-"Community property" means community real property and community personal property, including but not limited to community property on which a homestead has been declared and a community property business that is or was under the sole management and control of one of the spouses, but does not include quasi-community property or community property in a revocable trust described in Section 5113.5 of the Civil Code.
+"Community property" means community real property and community personal property, including but not limited to community property on which a homestead has been declared and a community property business that is or was under the sole management and control of one of the spouses, but does not include community property in a revocable trust described in Section 5113.5 of the Civil Code.

 Comment.
 Section 3002 gives broad scope to the meaning of "community property."
 For the purposes of this part, community property includes community property on which a homestead has been declared.
 A homestead may be declared on community real property pursuant to Civil Code Sections 1237-1238.
 Community property also includes business property notwithstanding the fact that a spouse now lacking legal capacity formerly had sole management and control of the business.
 See Civil Code § 5125(d).
-Quasi-community property is treated as separate property for the purposes of this part.
-See Section 3012.
 Even though community property in a revocable trust described in Section 5113.5 of the Civil Code remains community property, it is excluded from the provisions of this part because the trust property is administered pursuant to the trust.